-Bring your partner, spouse or children to the UK.
-This guide covers the spouse visa, partner visa, child visa and parent visa — updated for 2025 including the new income threshold.
+Bring your partner, spouse, or children to the UK.
+This comprehensive guide details the spouse visa, partner visa, child visa, and parent visa pathways, fully updated for 2025/26 regulations, including current financial requirements.

 | Who can apply? | Spouses, civil partners, unmarried partners (2+ years cohabiting) |